Leg neuropathy in dogs and cats: causes, signs and treatment

 • Twitching

-You might notice your pet walking awkwardly or differently to how they usually do.
+You might notice your pet walking awkwardly or differently from how they usually do.
 It's because they're trying to compensate by putting more weight on the healthy limbs.

-Abnormal gait and lameness is incredibly common.
-We saw over 15,000 pet insurance claims for it in 2021, making it the leading condition pet owners claim for.
+Abnormal gait and lameness are incredibly common.
 Nerve damage is just one of dozens of possible causes.

-If the damaged nerve has caused loss of sensation you might notice your cat or dog positioning its limbs and paws at unusual angles when at rest or making unusual limb movements.
-For example it might have its legs crossed or paws turned under.
+If the damaged nerve has caused loss of sensation, you might notice your cat or dog positioning their limbs and paws at unusual angles when at rest or making unusual limb movements.
+For example, they might have their legs crossed or paws turned under.

 Visit your vet as soon as you see any problem with your cat or dog's limbs.
 They'll be able to work on a full diagnosis to find out if it's nerve damage or something else.

-Veterinary surgeon Dr Neerja Muncaster points out that while you as the owner will notice your pet's behaviour and will have the best knowledge of any injury they've suffered, only your vet who will be able to pick up that nerves are involved.
+Veterinary surgeon Dr Neerja Muncaster points out that while you as the owner will notice your pet's behaviour and will have the best knowledge of any injury they've suffered, only your vet will be able to determine that nerves are involved.

-There are three main causes of nerve damage in dogs and cats:
+There are a few main causes of nerve damage in dogs and cats:

 Diagnosing nerve damage in dogs or cats